nickgeoca/elata-eeg/todo/fix_data_buffering_logic_plan.md

 - The data buffer will have a simple, flat structure (`SampleChunk[]`).
 - The rendering components will correctly and efficiently process the data from the buffer.
 - The EEG graphs will finally render the data as it is received.

+## 5. Follow-up Investigation (2025-06-24)

+**Status:** In Progress

+### 5.1.
+Initial Fix Implementation

+The following changes were implemented based on the plan:
+1.  **`kiosk/src/hooks/useDataBuffer.ts`:** Confirmed that `addData` correctly accepts `T[]` and uses the spread operator `...` to flatten the incoming data into the buffer.
+2.  **`kiosk/src/components/EegRenderer.tsx`:** Modified the `renderLoop` to iterate through the `sampleChunks` from the buffer and then iterate through the `samples` within each chunk, batching them by channel.
+3.  **`plugins/eeg-circular-graph/ui/EegCircularGraph.tsx`:** Applied the same nested loop correction to its `useEffect` hook to process the flattened data structure.

+### 5.2.
+Outcome

+The problem persists.
+The graphs are still not rendering data, indicating that the root cause was not just the nested array structure in the buffer.
+The issue lies deeper in the data consumption or rendering logic.

+### 5.3.
+Next Steps

+The investigation needs to continue.
+The data flow from the `EegDataContext` to the rendering components (`EegRenderer`, `EegCircularGraph`) appears to be the source of the issue.
+The next step is to re-examine how the data is structured and processed at each step of the pipeline.